lpnursalim/MovieChatBot/README.md

 # TermProject

-Names: Arya Kumar, Anna Kerber, Livia Nursalim
+Names: Livia Nursalim, Arya Kumar, Anna Kerber

 How to compile and run: We recommend downloading/using an IDE
 - Be sure to install a Java run extension compatible with your IDE